Having sex during pregnancy can require a bit of creativity and adaptation from both you and your partner.

 #2: Why don’t you get on top?

-Also known as the cowgirl sex position, this is an all time favourite pregnancy sex positions.
+Also known as the cowgirl sex position, this is an all-time favorite pregnancy sex position.
 That’s because it reduces pressure on your pregnant belly and also increases sexual satisfaction in women.

 When you’re on top, you can control the depth of penetration and can position your body as you please to achieve friction pleasure.